Volume of Mole of Gas at STP: Understanding the Fundamental Concept in Chemistry

 Historical Context: Avogadro's Legacy

 The concept of molar volume traces back to Amedeo Avogadro's hypothesis in 1811, which states that equal volumes of gases at the same temperature and pressure contain the same number of molecules.
-Because of that, this principle laid the groundwork for understanding that gas volume is directly proportional to the number of moles, regardless of the gas's identity.
-Because of that, later, experiments and the development of the ideal gas law solidified the value of 22.
-4 L/mol at STP as a universal constant.
+That said, this principle laid the groundwork for understanding that gas volume is directly proportional to the number of moles, regardless of the gas's identity.
+Later, experiments and the development of the ideal gas law solidified the value of 22.4 L/mol at STP as a universal constant.

 Steps to Calculate Gas Volume at STP